SamWickershamBryant/ML-project/README.md

 * 24. DRK_YN: Drinker or Not.

 * If you are using benchmarks, describe the data in details.
 If you are collecting data, describe why, how, data format, volume, labeling, etc.>
-We are using a benchmarks to compare our score with online results.
+We are using a benchmark to compare our score with.
 A basic XGBoost model was able to get an accuracy score of 74%.
+We plan to build off of this benchmark and add features to get a higher score.
 We will not be collecting data.

 <Expand and complete for *Project Submission*>